metaheed/kolle/README.md

 * **User**: Users can be either owners or have read-only permission to each repository.
 The owner can set different types of permission for the repo.
 * **Builder**: Glue different concepts that can be changed independently to create execution code for the platform.

+#### Ownership and security

+Security: Source, raw and refined models are private for consumer.
+Consumer should access data only from consumer model or target model

+Ownership: Producers are the owner of source model and Consumer are the owner of target model.

 # Automation in action

 End to end example